sarabakhit/ict302-2/content/posts/bakhit-post.md

 - Long-term parking cost reduction
 - Renewals based on continued need

- *This program is currently a class-based pilot initiative and does not guarantee direct financial aid at this time.*
+ *This program is currently in pre-alpha and does not guarantee direct financial aid at this time.*

 ---